Light Years (Jamiroquai song): Critical reception

 Larry Flick wrote in a Billboard review of the single, "Jamiroquai complements a horn-riddled funk throwdown with savvy remixes that flirt with mainstream house and hip-hop concepts without eliminating the quirky tone of the original version."
 Pan-European magazine Music & Media commented, "When J.K quotes his master by saying "now I get that sunshine in my life", we don't have to tell you what the best track off Space Cowboy sounds like.
 Wonderful, of course, and soulful."
+Roger Morton from NME felt it "gets its funky piano ass out to expose some sunshine-of-my-life spiritedness".

 Music video

+The Music video shows clips of Snowboarding along with the band partaking in the activity.

-A music video was produced to promote the single, directed by Christian Stevenson.
-It was later published on Jamiroquai's official YouTube channel in November 2009.
-The video has amassed almost 1 million views as of October 2021.
+It was produced to promote the single, directed by Christian Stevenson.
+It was later made available on Jamiroquai's official YouTube channel in 2009 and had generated almost 1 million views as of October 2021.